appbaseio/reactivesearch/content/docs/reactivesearch/vue/search/DataSearch.md

     > Note:
     >
-    > If you're using Vue Reactivesearch version >= `2.0.0` then `beforeValueChange` can also be defined as a synchronous function.
+    > If you're using Reactivesearch version >= `1.1.0` then `beforeValueChange` can also be defined as a synchronous function.
 You have to return `truthy` to continue the update or return `falsy` to reject the update.
 For example:

     ```js
     beforeValueChange = value => {